-When you say that submissions must not have had a “profession production” prior to August 2021, what exactly do you mean?
+When you say that submissions must not have had a “professional production” prior to July 31, 2022, what exactly do you mean?
 (Or, “I had a developmental opportunity with X, Y, Z, qualities.
 Is my piece still eligible?”)

 My piece is music-driven, but I’m not sure that it’s a “musical.* Can I apply?